Graduation Requirements/Academic Terms

 A period of drops and adds will occur at the beginning of each semester.
 This will last only for a maximum of one week.
 After this period ends, a student will be allowed to drop only if educational reasons are presented and approved by the principal.
 Such changes are detrimental to the overall educational program and will not be permitted except when extenuating circumstances exist.
 A poor working relationship between student and teacher shall not be considered such an extenuating circumstance.

-For the 2018-2019 School year: A minimum of twenty-seven (25) credits and eight (8) semesters of attendance is required by Glen Lake High School (grades 9-12 inclusive).
+A minimum of twenty-one (21) credits and eight (8) semesters of attendance is required by Glen Lake High School (grades 9-12 inclusive).
 All students in order to graduate from Glen Lake High School with a Diploma of Graduation must successfully complete the following courses or equivalent as determined by the high school principal.